The Great Age of Avian Illustration (2021)

 The Bird explores the fascinating world of eighteenth- and nineteenth-century ornithological illustration.
 This was a period of scientific, artistic and geographic discovery, when people began to fully appreciate the immense variety of form and colour within the natural world.
 This book celebrates this beauty through the lavish illustrations produced at that time.

-I established Illustration Chronicles in 2015 as a way to learn more about the history of illustration.
-The website contains an ongoing series of essays that look at the images, illustrators and events of the past 175 years.
+Illustration Chronicles was established in 2015 as a way to learn more about the history of illustration.
+The website contains an ongoing series of essays that explore the images, illustrators and events of the past 175 years.

 I enjoy collaborating with museums and cultural institutions.
 In the past, I have developed a broad variety of educational materials for both children and adults.